Dynamic and Static Operator Library Build

 • Atlas inference products

-The procedure for compiling the operator dynamic and static libraries is as follows:
+The procedure for building the dynamic and static operator libraries is as follows:

-In addition to the basic configuration described above, you need to set the cacheVariables configuration item in the CMakePresets.json file in the project directory to True for the operator dynamic and static library compilation.
-The default value is False (a runfile will be generated).
+In addition to the aforementioned basic configuration, you need to set ASCEND_PACK_SHARED_LIBRARY to True in cacheVariables of CMakePresets.json in the project directory.
+The default value is False (a .run package is generated).

 "ASCEND_PACK_SHARED_LIBRARY": {